-In 2016, some nine out of ten employed persons in Switzerland were commuters, i.e. people who leave their dwelling to get to their place of work.
-This is equal to roughly 3.9 million people.
+In 2020, some eight out of ten employed persons in Switzerland were commuters, i.e. people who leave their dwelling to get to their place of work.
+This is equal to roughly 3.5 million people.
 Of this number, 71% worked outside the commune in which they live - considerably more than in 1990 (59%).
 This means that much larger commuter flows are travelling through the Swiss Mittelland and alpine valleys than just a few decades previously.
 A comparison of cantons shows that in relation to their size, the cantons of Basel-Stadt and Zug attract the most commuters from other cantons.

 In 2020, just over half of commuters (52%) used the car as main means of transport for their commute.
 27% used public transport to go to work, 17% travelled by foot or by bike.
 On average, commuters covered 14 km during their trip to work (one way), taking them 29 minutes.